Natasha-Nelson/W4-School_District_Analysis-Anaconda/README.md

 **fig 2: Updated District Summary without 9 THS scores**
 ![clean_district_analysis](https://user-images.githubusercontent.com/81983110/118418001-9e238b80-b684-11eb-9efe-1241f2dce93e.png)

-How is the school summary affected?
+### How is the school summary affected?
+In the school specific summary, the results for the other 14 schools in the district remain the same as conducted in the initial analysis as expected.

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 How does replacing the ninth-grade scores affect the following:
 Math and reading scores by grade